devbabar/django-blog/README.md

 * Slide in effects on scrolldown from left to right.
 * Responsive design for any screensize.
 * Scalable pagination to display only three post at single page with navigation bar.

+# Javascript & JQuery animations and Ajax calls.
+* JQuery Datepicker calendar populate current month and days.
+* Navbar stays at the top as we scroll down.
+* Blog section slide in and visible when scroll the page.
+* Heading animations.
+* Onclick different options, dashboard Status changed without reloading page using $Ajax.
+* Post Create Form display using $Ajax & disable blank submit.
+* Back to the top button appears as we scroll down, onclick, back to top.
+* $Ajax to update comments without refreshing the page.

 # Steps to run: